Art Intent Statement

 Children of all abilities are actively encouraged to express themselves using a range of different artistic styles and forms.
 They also learn how to observe and reflect on a diverse range of artists, designers and crafts people’s work from different periods.
 They are encouraged to use this knowledge constructively to inform their own individual development as artists.

-The Art curriculum at Backwell Junior school has been designed to cover all of the skills detailed in the National Curriculum.
+The Art curriculum at Backwell Junior school has been designed to cover all the disciplinary knowledge detailed in the National Curriculum.
 Children are actively encouraged to develop their own styles through planned teaching related to the development of techniques and the effective use of different tools and materials.
 All children have a sketchbook to experiment, record and develop their ideas.
 They are also given regular opportunities to evaluate their work and the work of others.

 To ensure access to Art for all pupils, lessons are clearly differentiated and additional support is provided if required.
 Adaptations of tools/materials are also available to ensure all children are able to achieve success.